jchambyd/TestMOA/README.md

 # Testing of Massive Online Analysis
-This code implements in Java a Test of the drift classifiers implemented in MOA using [MOA extensions](https://moa.cms.waikato.ac.nz/moa-extensions/).
+This code implements in Java a Test of the drift classifiers implemented in MOA.
+Results are ready to be included in tables.

 ## Getting Started